-For 2021, one-half of the long-term equity awards issued to our executive officers are in the form of performance-based restricted stock units ("PSUs") with a three-year performance period.
-This is an increase from the one-third performance-based unit weighting in 2020.
-Consistent with the awards issued in 2020, one-half of the PSUs will be measured against Avantor's total stockholder return ("TSR") relative to its comparator group, which is comprised of a combination of the Dow Jones U.S. Select Medical Equipment Index and our compensation peer group.
-The other half of the PSUs will be measured on three-year cumulative adjusted EPS growth.
+For 2022, one-half of the long-term equity awards issued to our executive officers will continue to be issued in the form of performance-based restricted stock units ("PSUs") with a three-year performance period.
+As in past years, one-half of the PSUs will be measured on three-year cumulative adjusted EPS growth and one-half on Avantor's total stockholder return ("TSR") relative to a comparator group.
+For 2022, we have adjusted the comparator group for the TSR metric from a combination of the Dow Jones U.S. Select Medical Equipment Index and our compensation peer group to a combination of the S&P 500 Health Care Index and our compensation peer group.
+The S&P 500 Health Care Index comparator group will provide a more challenging TSR achievement metric and better represents both our size and industry peers.
+In addition, we have modified the payout for threshold performance under the adjusted EPS component to equal 50% to align with the threshold performance payout under the TSR metric.